Geometry of knots in real projective $3$-space: Genus for knots in

 \begin{theorem} Every knot in $\mathbb{R}P^3$ has a good surface. \end{theorem} \textbf{Proof: } Let $K$ be a knot in $\mathbb{R}P^3$.
-Consider a diagram of $K$ on some projective plane $P$.
+Consider a diagram of $K$ on some aymptotic projective plane $P$.
 If $K$ is an unknot, (affine or projective) there is a diagram of $K$ with no crossing.
 The inverse image of $P$ is a great $2-sphere$ in $S^3$ and thus $P$ itself is a good surface for $K$.
 Suppose $K$ is knotted.
-Then for each crossing of $K$ we attach a handle on $P$ containing the crossing as shown in Figure 16.
+Then for each crossing of $K$ we attach a handle on $P$ containing the crossing as shown in Figure 13.
 Thus, we will obtain a surface, $S$ containing $K$.
-To show that this is a good surface for $K$, we note that the inverse image $\widetilde{S}$ is a surface obtained by attaching handles on the great $2-sphere$, $\pi^{-1}(P)$.
-Here for each handle attached on $P$, there would be two handles on $\pi^{-1}(P)$ covering it.
-Thus $\widetilde{S}$ is connected and we are done. \\
+It is obvious that since $h^{-1}(P)$ is connected, $h^{-1}(S)$ is also connected.
+Thus $S$ is a good surface for $K$ and we are done. \\

-\begin{remark} The good surfaces obtained by the above construction are all non-orientable since they are obtained by attaching handles on a projective plane.
-However, there may be orientable good surfaces of $K$ depending on $K$. \end{remark}
+\begin{remark} The good surfaces obtained by the above construction are all non-orientable.
+However we will see later that there are orientable good surfaces for some knots $K$.
+The authors are not aware when exactly a given knot has an orientable good surface. \end{remark}

-\begin{definition} The minimum seifert genus of an inverse image surface varied over all the good surfaces for $K$ will be called the \say{genus of $K$}. \end{definition}
+\begin{definition} The minimum genus of an inverse image surface varied over all the good surfaces for $K$ will be called the \say{genus of $K$}. \end{definition}

-\begin{theorem} Both the affine and projective unknots have genus $0.$ \end{theorem} \textbf{Proof: } For the affine unknot $K_0$, consider a disk containing it in $\mathbb{R}P^3$.
-Being affine, we can think of this as a flat disk in $\mathbb{R}^3$.
-Then there exist a flat plane in $\mathbb{R}^3$ containing it.
-The closure of this plane in $\mathbb{R}P^3$ would be a projective plane $P$ containing the knot.
-The inverse image of $P$ is a great 2-sphere containing $\widetilde{K_0}$.
-Thus it has a good surface, $P$, whose inverse image has seifert genus $0.$ Thus the affine unknot has genus 0. \\ Let $K$ be the projective unknot.
-Then it is represented by a projective line in $\mathbb{R}P^3$.
-Any projective line in $\mathbb{R}P^3$ is contained in a projective plane, $P$.
-And as above, $P$ is a good surface for $K$ and the genus of $K$ is also $0$.
-Hence we are done.